How Virtual Reality is Revamping Real Estate

 Augmented reality

 AR technology overlays digital content on top of the real world.
 Accessing the technology through a smartphone, AR users can control their real-world presence.
-The most common and practical examples of AR technology are the use of Snapchat Filters and catching a pokemon through the Pokemon Go app.
+The most common and practical examples of the potential of AR development services are the use of Snapchat Filters and catching a pokemon through the Pokemon Go app.

 Virtual reality